 Having a fully functional, operational, and well-optimized WordPress database allows you to do your job properly.

 You can safely focus on servicing clients, creating blog content, and updating your pages without worrying about outdated plugins or poor SEO and links.

 Your leads will have a much more enjoyable time browsing the website, while you will have the time to process their purchases and support tickets.
-This would be almost impossible if your database was in bad shape, and you had to patch up security holes or incompatible plugins on a daily bases.
+This would be almost impossible if your database was in bad shape, and you had to patch up security holes or incompatible plugins on a daily basis.

 Most importantly, your brand reputation would suffer, and customers would move on.

 Your WordPress database is one of the most crucial components of your website.
 It is where all your critical information are stored.
-You need to keeping it in top shape at all times
+You need to keeping it in top shape at all times.

 Database maintenance may seem daunting if you are unfamiliar with WordPress development or administration.